Weltool T11 review: extreme thrower with Osram KW CSLNM1.TG LED

 To sum it all up..
 The Weltool T11 destroys the Lumintop GT Mini by more than 70%.
 This Osram Led is a real screamer…uhm thrower.
 Looking for a great long-distance flashlight, look no further.

-The distance to this tower is about 450 meters.
+The second tower is about 450 meters.
 You can see that the Weltool T11 has almost no spill and therefore looks less bright, but it has the most throw of all these lights.
-Also, it looks like I was pointing a bit higher than the clock on the tower....which I tried to focus on.
+Also, it looks like I was pointing a bit higher than the clock on the tower….which I tried to focus on.

 Disclaimer: The Weltool T11 was provided by the manufacturer for testing.